dennisbrowngerminiasi/omega-bull-data-manager/utils/README.md

 - Print the available tickers.
 - Display the latest quote for the first ticker.
 - Show the snapshot epoch metadata.
-- Attempt to read history for the first ticker using `StockDataReader`.
-If the shared memory configuration is absent it logs a clear error explaining which values are required.
+- Attempt to read history for the first ticker using both `StockDataReader` and `read_history_with_epoch` to show the underlying epoch validation.
+If the shared memory configuration is absent a clear error is logged explaining which values are required.

 ### Shared Memory Configuration